-Although varnish is extremely awesome when it get’s to speeding up websites, varnish is a complex technique that needs some experience to set it up.
-Don’t implement varnish on production nodes while still under development but use a development node or a hypernode vagrant instead.
+Although Varnish is extremely awesome when it get’s to speeding up websites, Varnish is a complex technique that needs some experience to set it up.
+Don’t implement Varnish on production nodes while still under development but use a development node or a local staging environment like the Hypernode Docker instead.

 Configure Varnish for Magento 1.x